loganjmaurer/dark_triad/README.md

 data here: https://openpsychometrics.org/_rawdata/

 The dark triad consists of narcissism, psychopathy, machiavellianism.
 These traits are meassured by participants rated answers 27 questions.
-I am performing a clustering analysis of those responses.
+I plotted the correlations on the answers for each trait, computed the principal components on all 27 answers and then performed a K means clustering on these principal components.